 Now, the question is: How to take the benefits from that experience and bring new data, policies, and processes into our official systems of record and cybersecure best practices?

-Join our CEO Johan Hammerstrom and expert guests to discuss what works about remote working, what could be better, and what we can do to move forward thoughtfully as nonprofit offices reopen.
+View our CEO Johan Hammerstrom and expert guests Director of IT Consulting Steve Longenecker and COO Johanny Torrico in a discussion of what works about remote working, what could be better, and what we can do to move forward thoughtfully as nonprofit offices reopen.

-We will address two main aspects of remote staff, office staff reintegration.
+We address two main aspects of remote staff, office staff reintegration.

-Is your nonprofit planning on working all remote, all back to a physical office, or a hybrid blend?
+Is your nonprofit working all remote, all back to a physical office, or a hybrid blend?

 - Community IT knows our sector already has considerable experience in many remote working/hybrid scenarios.
-Join this conversation to learn existing and new best practices.
+This conversation covers existing and new best practices.